 (2) Negate the risk of airway or cervical injury to the subject due

 to potential torsional movements or from a takedown involving

 (3) Negate the risk of secondary injuries if the subject were to be

 unintentionally dropped or the officer loses balance during a dynamic struggle.

 Although a static and sterile training environment has its benefits when it comes to initially learning proper technique, CRTI promotes a progressive training system that will develop skills ranging from static learning to performing these skills under stressful conditions that the officers will inevitably face in the field.
 The dynamic motion of a real struggle routinely causes challenges for officers attempting to safely apply or maintain correct positioning of bilateral vascular restraint techniques.
 This training system will better prepare students through progressive repetition and continual assessment to ensure proper arm placement and positioning is maintained under stress, resistance and motion.

-The Carotid Restraint Control Hold objective is to quickly restrain and gain safe control of a violent or potentially violent subject.
+The Vascular Restraint objective is to quickly restrain and gain safe control of a violent or potentially violent subject.

 The goals include:

 (3) Seek voluntary compliance or render the subject unconscious